The Ongoing Italian Unification Struggle

 The entry of Napoleonic forces and ideas into the Peninsula, and the support of them by some local actors, gave rise to a heightened nationalistic consciousness among its peoples.
 This consciousness was girded both by a sense of shared history reaching back to the Roman Empire and by the need to develop a unified, strong nation-state that could compete with other powers and defend against enemies within and beyond the Peninsula.
 Thus, during 1815–71, the long process of Italian unification, or Risorgimento (Resurgence) in Italian, was spearheaded and completed by the Kingdom of Piedmont-Sardinia, with its capital in Turin.

-Unification required militarily combating other Italian states, as well as the Austrian Empire in three wars.
+Unification required militarily combating other Italian states, as well as the Austrian Empire in three separate wars.
 In the Congress of Vienna, Austria had been granted rule over the former territories of the Republic of Venice and the Duchy of Milan.
-The penultimate stage of Risorgimento in 1861 saw all Peninsula territory absorbed by Piedmont-Sardinia with the exception of Austrian Venice and the Papal States centered in today’s Lazio Region around Rome.
+The penultimate stage of Risorgimento in 1861 saw all Peninsular territory absorbed by Piedmont-Sardinia with the exception of Austrian Venice and the Papal States centered in today’s Lazio Region around Rome.
 A new Kingdom of Italy was declared that claimed Rome as its capital.
-In the interim, the capital was moved from Turin to Florence in 1865.
-In 1866, Italy seized Venice from Austria and in 1871 it seized the remaining Papal States.
+In the interim, the de facto capital was moved from Turin to Florence in 1865.
+In 1866, Italy seized Venice from Austria and in 1871 it finally seized the remaining Papal States.
 The capital of the Kingdom was then moved from Florence to Rome.